Singapore Science festival

 - Be attached and submitted through the online registration portal in Word Document (doc/docx)

-The finalists and winners of the writing competition will be announced during the Science Chronicles Awards Ceremony, in early 2018.
+The finalists and winners of the writing competition will be announced during the Science Chronicles Awards Ceremony.

 Your stories will be judged on the following criteria: